About Selecting Storage Add-ons

 To use the OpenEBS add-on without object storage, your kURL installer must meet the following requirements:

-• When neither the MinIO nor the Rook add-on are included in the kURL installer, you must set the disableS3 field to true in the KOTS add-on.
-Setting disableS3: true in the KOTS add-on allows KOTS to use the local PV storage provided by OpenEBS instead of using object storage.
-For more information, see Effects of the disableS3 Flag in KOTS Add-on in the kURL documentation.
+in the KOTS add-on allows KOTS to use the local PV storage provided by OpenEBS instead of using object storage.
+For more information, see Effects of the disableS3 Flag in KOTS Add-on in the kURL documentation. -

 For a storage configuration for single node clusters that supports the use of the Velero add-on, see OpenEBS with MinIO (Single or Multi-Node) below.